Important

 and a standard Phillip’s bit.
 A chalk line.
 A good extension

-ladder and a step ladder, Metal cutting “Snips” We also
+ladder, a step ladder, and metal cutting shears.
+We also

 highly recommend using a nibbler